tDCS (Transcranial Direct Current Stimulation) is a contemporary form of neurostimulation

 By applying a positive or negative current through electrodes to one area to help with the depolarization or hyperpolarization of neurons, in other words, increasing or lowering neurons’ threshold to send electrical pulses.

 Originally, tDCS was developed and refined to aid patients with brain injuries or with neurological disorders, however, several scientific studies have demonstrated the effectiveness of tDCS in cognitive enhancement for the general population.
+You can dive deeper into the inner workings of tDCS therapy in this article: What is tDCS Therapy?
+The Astonishing Benefits Explained!

 In layman’s terms, these are DIY devices for depression and anxiety treatment at home, and they also help treating sleeping disorders (I personally experienced deeper sleep sessions after using the FDA approved ActivaDose tDCS Starter Kit).